Tutorial: hledger basics

 Starting the next transaction (. or ctrl-D/ctrl-C to quit)

 hledger has saved it to the journal file and is ready for the next entry.
-Press control-d (on Windows, control-c) once to exit.
+Hold down the control key and press d once to exit.

 stats should now report that your journal exists and contains one transaction: